Yi Munyeol: Son of Man

 Son of Man explores the theme of the complex relationship between God and humanity through the eyes of two characters who are doubtful of the Jewish and Christian worldviews.
 The work consists of two novels, a detective story and the unpublished manuscript of a novel written by the victim of a murder.
 The latter, the inner story and core of the work, imagines the character of Ahasuerus, the Wandering Jew.
 In the first half of the story, Ahasuerus leaves his home in Judea and embarks on a quest to understand the meanings of religious ideologies from across the ancient world.
 As described in a Korean Literature Now review, his travels to the centers of religious thought lead him to conclude that all were the product of "political intrigue and the base desires of a frightened populace" In the second half of the story, he returns to his homeland.
 He undertakes a fast in the desert where he meets the Great Spirit, an opponent of the Jewish god, Yahweh.
 In an alternate telling of the gospel story of the Temptation of Jesus, he also finds Jesus, who is similarly fasting, and attempts to convince him of the unreasonableness of the laws of Yahweh, with respect to free will, human suffering and punishment for sin.
 Ahasuerus petitions Jesus to turn rocks into bread to feed a suffering humanity, to no avail.
 A similar confrontation occurs when Jesus is giving the Sermon on the Mount, when Ahasuerus accuses Jesus of offering "empty promises of paradise".
 Finally, he meets Jesus on his way to Calvary and refuses to aid him.
 This act leads him to be sentenced to wander the earth forever, a fate which allows him to continue his search for truth.
 The unpublished manuscript of the novel was written by a former theology student, Min Yoseop, who has been murdered.
 He left seminary, disillusioned by the perceived hypocrisy he found there and, together with a devoted follower, attempts to relieve the suffering of downtrodden Koreans (so prevalent after the Korean war) in a more direct way.
 The text of the manuscript provides clues to solving the murder.
 There are strong parallels between Min Yoseop and Ahasuerus, both of whom are consumed by their philosophical ideals.
 The tragic outcome was considered an expression of Yi's pessimism concerning the ability of people to save themselves.
-Brother Anthony, who translated this work, noted that, in his view, the work represents criticism of Protestant Christianity in South Korea after the Korean war.
+Brother Anthony, who translated this work, believes that the work represents criticism of Protestant Christianity in South Korea after the Korean war.
 At the time, some pastors preyed on the vulnerability of their parishioners for their own economic advantage.
 He suggested that Yi's views may have been influenced by his upbringing which was steeped in Confucianism.
 The work has been revised several times, most recently in 2020.
 In an interview that was conducted while that revision was underway, Yi stated that when the original book was published, the Korean public had very little knowledge of comparative religion and he believed that his work helped to fill that void.
 It was well documented with 335 footnotes, although these were not included in the English translation.
 An academic review concluded that it was derived from apocrypha, Gnosticism and the perspective of Korean Minjung theology (literally the peoples' theology).